Foufou-exe/Yspeed/README.md

 - selenium
 - rich
+- holo

 Make sure you also have a Selenium-compatible driver installed for your preferred browser (Chrome, Firefox, etc.).

+## Use screen

+Script yspeed :

 ## Contribution